-The dry forest, woodland and scrub associated with the low rises south of the proposal site provides for potential habitat for a range of fauna species including reptiles, mammals and birds.
-The swamp and wet forest communities located on the banks and floodplains of the Blythe River provide habitat for fish, crustacea and frog species.
+The dry forest, woodland and scrub associated with the low rises south of the launch pad site provides habitat for a range of fauna species including reptiles, mammals and birds.
+The swamp and wet forest communities located on the banks and floodplains of the Blythe River provide habitat for fish, crustacae and frog species.

 No species listed under the TSP Act or the EPBC Act have been recorded on the proposal site, however TSP Act or EPBC Act listed species which may potentially occur within the proposal site are presented in Table 5-4.
-These species have been recorded in the study area and suitable habitat could exist.
-Refer to Section 6.2 for further discussion on terrestrial flora and fauna.
+Refer to Section 6.1 for further discussion on terrestrial flora and fauna.

-Scientific name Common name TSP Act EPBC Act EPBC Act Migratory/Marine Likelihood of Occurrence Apus pacificus Fork-tailed swift Migratory May occur Aquila audax subsp. fleayi Tasmanian wedge-tailed eagle Endangered Endangered May occur Dasyurus maculatus subsp. maculatus Spotted-tailed quoll Rare Vulnerable May occur Haliaeetus leucogaster White-bellied sea-eagle Vulnerable Marine May occur Hirundapus caudacutus White-throated needletail Vulnerable Marine/Migratory May occur Sarcophilus harrisii Tasmanian devil Endangered Endangered May occur
+Scientific name Common name TSP Act EPBC Act EPBC Act Migratory/Marine Likelihood of occurrence Apus pacificus Fork-tailed swift Migratory May occur Aquila audax subsp. fleayi Tasmanian wedge-tailed eagle Endangered Endangered May occur Dasyurus maculatus subsp. maculatus Spotted-tailed quoll Rare Vulnerable May occur Haliaeetus leucogaster White-bellied sea-eagle Vulnerable Marine May occur Hirundapus caudacutus White-throated needletail Vulnerable Marine/Migratory May occur Sarcophilus harrisii Tasmanian devil Endangered Endangered May occur

-Table 5-4 EPBC Act and TSP Act listed fauna relevant to the proposal site
+Table 5-4 EPBC Act and TSP Act listed fauna relevant to the proposal site Act holes hadre for the part of the p